letaprodoit/lapdi-facepile/README.txt

 = 1.1.0 =
 * Now uses Easy Dev for easy plugin development, #embraceOOD
+* Handled all PHP notices
+* Added new attribute show_count (hide/show the member count)
+* Decreased plugin size by using Easy Dev

 = 1.0.1 =
 * Checks for existence of parent settings menu before overwriting it